TomislavMatas/EZAsesAutoType/src/EZAsesAutoType/README.md

 The driver version must match the actual verion of Microsoft Edge Browser used.
 For release schedule refer to
 -->< https://docs.microsoft.com/de-de/deployedge/microsoft-edge-release-schedule >
-Saying that, a new version of the "AsesAutoTypeApp.exe" potentially has to be deployed with everey major update "123.x", "124.x", "97.x" and so on.
+Saying that, a new version of the "EZAsesAutoType.exe" potentially has to be deployed with everey major update "123.x", "124.x", "97.x" and so on.
 Resulting in a patch need apx every month on "Stable release" channel by default.
 Starting with Microsoft Edge version 94, Customers can opt into the